Edmund Husserl: Early themes

 the concept of number by counting a certain collection of objects.
 From Brentano and Stumpf, he took the distinction between proper and improper presenting.
 In an example, Husserl explained this in the following way: if someone is standing in front of a house, they have a proper, direct presentation of that house, but if they are looking for it and ask for directions, then these directions (e.g. the house on the corner of this and that street) are an indirect, improper presentation.
-In other words, the person can have a proper presentation of an object if it is actually present, and an improper (or symbolic, as Husserl also calls it) one if they only can indicate that object through signs, symbols, etc. Husserl's Logical Investigations (1900–1901) is considered the starting point for the formal theory of wholes and their parts known as mereology.
+In other words, the person can have a proper presentation of an object if it is actually present, and an improper (or symbolic, as Husserl also calls it) one if they only can indicate that object through signs, symbols, etc. Husserl's Logical Investigations (1900–1901) is considered the first attempt at formal theory of wholes and their parts known as mereology, later pioneered by Stanisław Leśniewski.

 Another important element that Husserl took over from Brentano was intentionality, the notion that the main characteristic of consciousness is that it is always intentional.
 While often simplistically summarised as "aboutness" or the relationship between mental acts and the external world, Brentano defined it as the main characteristic of mental phenomena, by which they could be distinguished from physical phenomena.
 Every mental phenomenon, every psychological act, has a content, is directed at an object (the intentional object).
 Every belief, desire, etc. has an object that it is about: the believed, the wanted.
 Brentano used the expression "intentional inexistence" to indicate the status of the objects of thought in the mind.
 The property of being intentional, of having an intentional object, was the key feature to distinguish mental phenomena and physical phenomena, because physical phenomena lack intentionality altogether.